urbit/developers.urbit.org/content/guides/core/hoon-school/J-stdlib-text.md

 +++
-title: Text Processing I
+title = Text Processing I
-nodes: [160, 163]
+nodes = [160, 163]
-objectives: ["Review Unicode text structure.", "Distinguish cords and tapes and their characteristics.", "Transform and manipulate text using text conversion arms.", "Interpolate text.", "Employ sigpam logging levels.", "Create a `%say` generator.", "Identify how Dojo sees and interprets a generator as a cell with a head tag.", "Identify the elements of a `sample` for a `%say` generator.", "Produce a `%say` generator with optional arguments."]
+objectives = ["Review Unicode text structure.", "Distinguish cords and tapes and their characteristics.", "Transform and manipulate text using text conversion arms.", "Interpolate text.", "Employ sigpam logging levels.", "Create a `%say` generator.", "Identify how Dojo sees and interprets a generator as a cell with a head tag.", "Identify the elements of a `sample` for a `%say` generator.", "Produce a `%say` generator with optional arguments."]
 +++

 #   Text Processing I